-Nature of the delegation granted Maximum amount of delegation and effective date Amount used by the Board Capital increase with preferential subscription rights for shareholders 100 million shares in one or more tranches (global ceiling) Expiration: July 25, 2024 None Capital increase without preferential subscription rights for shareholders 100 million shares in one or more tranches (included in the ceiling of 100 million shares) Expiration: July 25, 2024 None Capital increase reserved for qualified investors or a restricted group of investors without preferential subscription rights in their favor 20 million shares in one or more tranches and 20% of the share capital per year (included in the limit of 100 million shares) Expiration: July 25, 2024 None Determination of the issue price of shares in the event of cancelation of preferential subscription rights 10% of the share capital per year Expiration: July 25, 2024 None Capital increase with cancelation of pre-emptive subscription rights of shareholders for the benefit of categories of persons (1) 100 million shares in one or more tranches (included in the ceiling of 100 million shares) Expiration: November 25, 2023 None Authorization granted to increase the number of shares, stock or securities to be issued in the event of a capital increase with or without shareholders' preferential subscription rights 15% of the initial issue Expiration: July 25, 2024 None Capital increase with cancelation of shareholders' preferential subscription rights to compensate share tenders, in the case of a public exchange offer 100 million shares in one or more tranches (included in the ceiling of 100 million shares) Expiration: July 25, 2024 None Capital increase with cancelation of shareholders' preferential subscription rights to remunerate contributions in kind relating to equity securities or securities giving access to the capital of companies 10% of the share capital (included in the limit of 100 million shares) Expiration: July 25, 2024 None Award of free shares in the Company to Company and Group employees without preferential subscription rights 300,000 shares existing or to be issued Expiration: July 25, 2025 102,000
+Nature of the delegation granted Maximum amount of delegation and effective date Amount used by the Board Capital increase with preferential subscription rights for shareholders 100 million shares in one or more tranches (global ceiling) Expiration: July 25, 2024 None Capital increase without preferential subscription rights for shareholders 100 million shares in one or more tranches (included in the ceiling of 100 million shares) Expiration: July 25, 2024 None Capital increase reserved for qualified investors or a restricted group of investors without preferential subscription rights in their favor 20 million shares in one or more tranches and 20% of the share capital per year (included in the ceiling of 100 million shares) Expiration: July 25, 2024 None Determination of the issue price of shares in the event of cancelation of preferential subscription rights 10% of the share capital per year Expiration: July 25, 2024 None Capital increase with cancelation of pre-emptive subscription rights of shareholders for the benefit of categories of persons (1) 100 million shares in one or more tranches (included in the ceiling of 100 million shares) Validity: November 5, 2024 None Authorization granted to increase the number of shares, stock or securities to be issued in the event of a capital increase with or without shareholders' preferential subscription rights 15% of the initial issue Expiration: July 25, 2024 None Capital increase with cancelation of shareholders' preferential subscription rights to compensate share tenders, in the case of a public exchange offer 100 million shares in one or more tranches (included in the ceiling of 100 million shares) Expiration: July 25, 2024 None Capital increase with cancelation of shareholders' preferential subscription rights to remunerate contributions in kind relating to equity securities or securities giving access to the capital of companies 10% of the share capital (included in the ceiling of 100 million shares) Expiration: July 25, 2024 None Award of free shares in the Company to Company and Group employees without preferential subscription rights 300,000 shares existing or to be issued Validity: July 25, 2025 102,000

-(1) These categories of persons include: (1) in the context of an industrial or strategic agreement with the Company, (i) industrial or commercial companies in the pharmaceutical/biotechnology sector, or (ii) investment companies or fund management companies, or (iii) collective investment funds, whether under French or foreign law, or (iv) any other legal entity (including a trust) or individual, investing in the pharmaceutical/biotechnology sector, or (2) in the context of an offer referred to in 1° of Article L. 411-2 of the French Monetary and Financial Code for French investors and by the equivalent provisions for foreign investors, (i) industrial or commercial companies in the pharmaceutical/biotechnology sector, or (ii) investment companies or fund management companies, or funds managing collective savings schemes, under French or foreign law, investing in the pharmaceutical/biotechnology sector, or (iii) any other legal entity (including a trust) or individual investing in the pharmaceutical/biotechnology sector, meeting, in each of the cases referred to above, the criteria for participating in such an offer, or (iv) French or foreign investment services providers capable of guaranteeing such a transaction.
+(1) These categories of persons include: in the context of an industrial or strategic agreement with the Company, (i) industrial or commercial companies in the pharmaceutical/biotechnology sector, or (ii) investment companies or fund management companies, or (iii) collective investment funds, whether under French or foreign law, or (iv) any other legal entity (including a trust) or individual, investing in the pharmaceutical/biotechnology sector, or (2) in the context of an offer referred to in 1° of Article L. 411-2 of the French Monetary and Financial Code for French investors and by the equivalent provisions for foreign investors, (i) industrial or commercial companies in the pharmaceutical/biotechnology sector, or (2) in the context of an offer referred to in 1° of Article L. 411-2 of the French Monetary and Financial Code for French investors and by the equivalent provisions for foreign investors, (i) industrial or commercial companies in the pharmaceutical/biotechnology sector, or (iii) investment companies or fund management companies, or funds managing collective savings schemes, under French or foreign law, investing in the pharmaceutical/biotechnology sector, or (iii) any other legal entity (including a trust) or individual investing in the pharmaceutical/biotechnology sector, or (iii) any other legal entity (including a trust) or individual investing in the pharmaceutical/biotechnology sector, or (iv) French or foreign investment services providers capable of guaranteeing such a transaction.

-6.1.6 Information on the stock of any member of the Group subject to an option or a conditional or unconditional agreement to place it under option
+6.1.6 Information on the stock of any member of the Group subject to an option or a conditional or unconditional agreement to place such stock under option